The Best Peptides for Weight Loss: A Science-Backed Guide

 Cost Considerations and Access

-Peptide therapy costs can vary dramatically based on multiple factors.
-To illustrate typical cost structures, consider a hypothetical 6-month semaglutide protocol:
+Peptide therapy costs vary based on multiple factors.
+To illustrate, a hypothetical 6-month semaglutide protocol might include:

 • Initial consultation and lab work: $400-600